barreiroleo/qmk_userspace/README.md

 1. Run `make setup` to setup the QMK firmware and configure the local keyboard repo.
 2. Run `make build` to compile and generate the `compile_commands.json` file.`
 3. Run `make flash` to flash the keyboard using the QMK CLI.
+   - Run `make flash-eehands` to set the handness (left/right) for the keyboard split.
+     This is a one-time procedure unless you later overwrite the EEPROM.
 4. Run `make`to setup and build at once.

 ## Howto build with GitHub on push